peterstansfeld/palavo/README.md

 This should generate, amongst other files, a `palavo.uf2` file and a `palavo.elf` file.

-To program the rp2350, put it into boot mode and copy `palavo.uf2` onto the drive that appears.
+To program the rp2350 with the `palavo.uf2` file, put the board into boot mode and copy the file onto the drive that appears.

-To program an rp2350 with a `palavo.elf` file using Openocd and a RPi Debug Probe:
+To program the rp2350 with a `palavo.elf` file using Openocd and a RPi Debug Probe:

 `$ ~/.pico-sdk/openocd/0.12.0+dev/openocd -s ~/.pico-sdk/openocd/0.12.0+dev/scripts -f ~/.vscode/extensions/marus25.cortex-debug-1.12.1/support/openocd-helpers.tcl -f interface/cmsis-dap.cfg -f target/rp2350.cfg -c "adapter speed 5000" -c "program filename.elf verify reset exit"`

 (Note that the above line uses a version of Openocd that was installed when I first installed the Pico Visual Studio Code extension.
 It may now be located in a different location, so modify the command line accordingly, as well as the following bash script.)

 Instead of the above, copy the script file `make-and-flash.sh` from the palavo directory:

 `$ cp ../../make-and-flash.sh .`

-Modify the `adapter_serial_no` variable to that of your Debug Probe.
-If you don't want to specify a serial number, blank the `target_adapter_cmnd` variable.
+Using a text editor modify the `adapter_serial_no` variable to that of your Debug Probe.
+If you don't want or need to specify a serial number, blank the `target_adapter_cmnd` variable.

 Then, attempt to make and flash the RP235x: